Redislabs-Solution-Architects/tf-rediscloud-subscription-peering-aws/README.md

 # tf-rediscloud-subscription-peering-aws
-Terraform to VPC peer a Redis Cloud subscription to your AWS VPC and add a route to the AWS VPC route table.
+Terraform to VPC peer an **existing** Redis Cloud subscription to your AWS VPC and add a route to the AWS VPC route table.

 # Download Terraform: (Mac OS)
 Download Terraform